haeramkeem/k8s-baremetal/K8s-Exerci c97d9/2 Structur 38f03.md

     - So, u can think of it as an interface that provides controlling the Kubernetes cluster → The API server is the front end for the Kubernetes control plane
 - etcd
     - Kubernetes’s backing storage for all cluster data
-    - Mainly cooperates with *API Server*
-    - That is, it cooperates with *API Server* to keep track of  nodes & pods state
+    - Mainly cooperates with *API Server* to keep track of  nodes & pods state
     - Stores data in a *key-value* way
 - Scheduler (kube-scheduler)
     - Watches for newly created pods with no assigned node, and selects a node for them to run on